namiri-tech/docs-rdme-zm/docs/HOW-TO/start-using-the-api.md

 ---
-title: Start using the API
+title: Start using the DigiTax Zambia API
 excerpt: All you need to start using the API
 deprecated: false
 hidden: false
 metadata:
+  title: Start using the DigiTax Zambia API
   robots: index
 ---
 ## DigiTax suite of products